A sandy pathway through dunes with tall grass on either side and a wooden fence on the left, under a mostly clear sky.

 What inspired the concept of The Path Practice?

-At the heart of my Spiritual Care training, which I am continuing to undertake with the Sati Centre in California, is the understanding that we all have fundamental spiritual or existential needs—such as meaning, purpose, identity, autonomy, and connection.
+At the heart of my training and practice is the understanding that we all have fundamental existential needs—such as meaning, purpose, identity, autonomy, and connection.
 When life feels difficult, one or more of these areas often asks for our attention, yet it can be hard to find a space where these deeper questions can be explored openly and without pressure.

 Meeting these needs often involves facing some of the more challenging aspects of being human, including uncertainty, emotional overwhelm, and difficulties with self-trust or self-acceptance.
 The Path Principles—Presence, Acceptance, Trust, and Home—draw on wisdom found across many philosophical and spiritual traditions, and offer a grounded framework for relating to these challenges with greater steadiness, compassion, and peace.